playframework/play-ws/.github/ISSUE_TEMPLATE.md

 ### Are you looking for help?

 This is an issue tracker, used to manage and track the development of Play WS.
 It is not a support system and so it is not a place to ask questions or get help.
-If you're not sure if you have found a bug, the best place to start is with either the [users mailing list](https://discuss.lightbend.com/c/play/) or [Stack Overflow](http://stackoverflow.com/questions/ask?tags=playframework).
+If you're not sure if you have found a bug, the best place to start is with either the [users forum](http://discuss.playframework.com/) or [Stack Overflow](http://stackoverflow.com/questions/ask?tags=playframework).

 ### Play WS Version (2.5.x / etc)